top of page

 Mosquitoes of the genus Culex are generally considered the principal vectors of WNV, in particular Culex Pipiens.
 Birds are the reservoir hosts of WNV.
 Interestingly, in Europe, Africa, Middle East and Asia, mortality in birds with WNV infection is rare.
 However, the virus is highly toxic to birds in the Americas.[3]
 Dying birds may be an indication of a WNV epidemic in an area.
 Horses may also become infected.

-In 2020, 44 states reported WNV infections in people, birds, or mosquitoes.
-There were 422 reported human cases of neuroinvasive disease (such as meningitis or encephalitis) and 135 cases of non-neuroinvasive disease.[4]
+In 2023 there were 2,566 reported cases of WNV in the U.S. from 46 states.
+There were 1,840 hospitalizations and 182 deaths attributed to WNV.
+1,738 of those reported cases of WNV involved neuroinvasive disease (such as meningitis or encephalitis).[5]
 In some previous years there were many more reported cases, with 2,647 cases reported in 2018, and 5,674 cases in 2012.[5]

 Clinical Presentation and Symptoms [7]